Ricardosgeral/relier/README.md

 ## Hardware

-Here, the hardware items required, to collect the sensors readings, are indicated.
+The hardware items required, to collect the sensors readings, are indicated.
 Instructions about the way those pieces are connected are also presented.
 Just for reference, some links and prices of the components are also presented.
 So, the *Hardware* is composed by these three main parts: